patagonaa/surron-light-bee/README.md

 ## Mechanics
 ### Chain
-The stock chain is a 420-106 O-Ring chain, though there is also a sticker with the specification on the chain guard.
+The stock chain is a 420-106 O-Ring chain (there is a sticker with the specification on the chain guard).

 ### Belt
 The primary drive belt is 560mm long, 16/17mm wide, 8M Profile.
 The 17mm width seems to be somewhat non-standard as 15mm/20mm are the usual widths, though you _can_ get them in other sizes at some places as well (and some places use/recommend 16mm).